MixedRealityToolkit/MixedRealityToolkit-Unity/contributions/merging-pull-requests.md

 ### Unblocking a pull request

 Only project Maintainers can unblock a pull request, and remove the "Merge: Blocked" label.
-To unblock a pull request, Maintainers follow the decision making rules in the [GOVERNANCE.md](../GOVERNANCE.md) file.
+To unblock a pull request, Maintainers follow the decision making rules in the [Governance document](../GOVERNANCE.md).